bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 modify your custom Look & Feel to be compatible with the new definition, and with the [recommendations for form footers](creating-a-new-look-feel.md).
 Then [import](managing-look-feel.md) your updated custom Look & Feel into Bonita Portal.

-The migration script supports MySQL, Postgres, Oracle, and MS SQLServer.
-There is no migration for h2 databases.
+The migration script supports MySQL, Postgres, Oracle, and Microsoft SQL Server.
+There is no migration for h2 database.

 ::: warning
 **Important:**